Common Gout Triggers

 What else can trigger gout flares?

-When it comes to medication, you must watch out as well, the wrong kind can really affect your uric acid levels.
-Some drugs that you may take to treat your high blood pressure or heart disease can also cause gout flares.
+When it comes to medication, you must watch out as well, the wrong kind may really affect your uric acid levels.
+Some drugs that you may take to treat your high blood pressure or heart disease may also cause gout flares.
 Avoid diuretics, cyclosporine, beta-blockers, levodopa and even aspirin.
 Always take your doctor’s advice if prescribed any of these medications.

 Medical stress like hospital visits, surgery, pneumonia and other medical conditions can cause gout flares.
 Injury like twisting your ankle or stubbing your toe can also trigger a gout attack in some people.
 Uric acid tends to form more readily on injured joints.
 Episodes of stress can also cause an attack.
 Be careful when exercising since too much strenuous exercise can also trigger an attack.